A Guide to Vitamin B15

 Some of the Benefits of Taking B15

--Improves the body’s immune response by enhancing the overall immune system.
+-Hastening the body’s immune response by improving the immune system.

 – Aids in better hormone production.

--Enhances the liver functions as well as liver detoxification.
+-Helps improve the liver detoxification of a person as well as the overall liver function.

 -Can also take the part of an antiviral, anti-tumour and antibacterial.

 These dosages are known to be crucial, specifically in the metabolism of human physiology.
-Based on numerous research, a 125 mg to 2,500 mg dosage per day in divided doses is the most common amount.
+Based on multiple researches conducted by various people, the most common dosage amount would be 125 mg – 2,500 mg a day; take note that they are typically taken in divided dosages all throughout the day.
 Sure, anyone can take Vitamin B15 with certain meals or on an empty stomach, but they highly recommend users to take the Vitamin in between their meals.
-Remember that Vitamin B15 easily breaks down and enters a person’s system, so if you’re aiming for a high dosage we highly recommend that you divide the dosage.
+Since Vitamin B15 easily breaks down and enters the body, you should divide the doses per day especially if your aiming for a high dosage.